-To summarize, victims of the Xenon attack may lose access to a variety of personal accounts (like email, social media), suffer monetary loss, become victims of identity theft, have their personal information leaked, online privacy violated, and encounter other serious problems.
+To summarize, victims of the Xenon attack could lose access to a number of personal accounts (such as email, social media), suffer monetary loss, become victims of identity theft, have their personal information leaked, online privacy violated, and encounter other serious problems.

-Therefore, users who have this or any other stealer installed on the operating system should remove it as soon as possible.
-More examples of information stealers are FickerStealer, Covid, MoistStealer, Anubis.
+Therefore, users who have this or any other stealers installed on the operating system should remove them as soon as possible.
+More examples of information stealers are FickerStealer, Covid, MoistStealer, and Anubis.

 How did Xenon infiltrate my computer?

-Most of the times users infect computers with malware like Xenon through malspam emails, unofficial software activation or updating tools, or unreliable file and software download channels.
-Malspam emails are emails that recipients receive from cyber criminals and they contain malicious attachments or download links for malicious files.
+Users generally infect computers with malware like Xenon through malspam emails, unofficial software activation or updating tools, or dubious file and software download channels.
+Malspam emails are emails that recipients receive from cyber criminals.
+They contain malicious attachments or download links for malicious files.

-Xenon running in Task Manager as "Cacheman Installer" (its name may vary):
+Xenon running in Task Manager as "Cacheman Installer" (its name might vary):